josefs/AbstractingDefinitionalInterpreters/Effects.md

     This package is likely to have the same problems as effect handlers but I should look at it more closely nevertheless.

+* Maybe I can make my own effects library which has better typing properties!

+  The idea is to not match on the type of effect when selecting effect in the run function.
+That means that if we want multiple state effects, we have to create new state effects.
+So there's a bit of a downside but the upside should be that we can have effects which have type parameters which we cannot do right now.